-The school shall check the air quality index from the website https://www.ksl.com/weather/airQuality.
-When there is a yellow or red air quality day, the school secretary will forward air quality reports to the Director and staff.
+The school shall check the air quality index from the website https://air.utah.gov/currentconditions.php?id=slc.
+When there an orange or red air quality day, the school secretary will forward air quality reports to the Director and staff.
+The Director shall determine if inside recess is appropriate to avoid hazardous air quality for individual students or for the school at large.
 Parents who wish their student(s) to stay inside on a particular air quality day must complete a health alert form and return it to the school office, outlining the parent's directions to the teacher.